visioninhope/foundationallm/docs/setup-guides/agents/knowledge-management-with-inline-context.md

-# Internal context agent
+# Knowledge Management with Inline Context Agent

-The internal context  provides a pass-through mechanism that sends the user prompt directly to the large language model (LLM) without any additional processing or context.
+The Knowledge Management with Inline Context agent provides a pass-through mechanism that sends the user prompt directly to the large language model (LLM) without any additional processing or context.
 This is useful when the user prompt is already prepared and does not require any additional context.

-## Internal context agent configuration
+## Knowledge Management with Inline Context agent configuration

-The structure of an internal context agent is the following:
+The structure of a Knowledge Management with Inline Context agent is the following:

 ```json
 {